 What Does Drowsy But Awake Mean Anyway, When It Comes to Helping Your Baby Sleep?

 In a perfect world, you’d soothe your baby to the point of being calm, relaxed, and eyes closed.
-You’d lay your baby down, she repositions, flutters her eyes, briefly looking at you leaving the room, and drift off into peaceful sleep.
+You’d lay your baby down, she repositions, flutters her eyes, briefly looks at you leaving the room, and drifts off into peaceful sleep.

 Of course, this doesn’t always work very easily.